 Tableau supports Kerberos delegation with the following data sources:

 - SQL Server

 - The Tableau Server information store must be configured to use LDAP - Active Directory.

 - The computer where Tableau Server is installed must be joined to Active Directory domain.

 - MIT KDC is not supported.

-- Delegation (Run As) service account: Grant delegation rights for this account to the target database Service Principal Names (SPNs).
-This account is delegated authority to access resources on behalf of the initiating source user.
-This account must be a user account in the Windows Active Directory domain.
+- A domain account must be configured as the Run As service account on Tableau Server.
+See Change the Run As Service Account.
 If your users are in a different Active Directory domain than Tableau Server and the data source, then domain trust must be configured.
 See Domain Trust Requirements.